scostadavid/dotfiles/README.md

-# Dotfiles
+# ⏺ Dotfiles

+A collection of my configuration dotfiles.

+## ✔️ Requirements

+This repository is managed with [yadm](https://github.com/TheLocehiliosan/yadm).

 ## Installation Steps
-This repository is managed with [yadm](https://github.com/TheLocehiliosan/yadm).

 * Clone the repo with yadm
 ```bash